Heating Tune-Up Services

 You may not know this, but the way air flows through a heat pump system impacts your monthly energy bill.

 It’s important that the air flows in the right amount.
 If too much air flows, you may experience severe humidity issues with your furnace; if too little, your coils may freeze, affecting how your heat pump performs.
 Both variables could cause extensive damage to your compressor.
 That’s why it’s important for a technician to measure the airflow and ensure that it’s working effectively.

 Faulty electrical connections can be hazardous for the safety and wellbeing of your furnace system and family.
-That’s why it is important for a certified technician to inspect electrical connections and tighten any loose electrical parts that could cause malfunctions.
+This is why it is important for a certified technician to inspect the wiring and tighten any loose parts that could cause malfunctions.

 Inspect all moving components of your heat pump system, and make sure each part is properly lubricated.
 Moving heat pump parts rub up against each other, and if not lubricated, could lead to harmful friction inside the motor.
 This, in turn, can make your heat pump system overwork itself, increasing the monthly energy bill.
 If you need assistance lubricating the parts in your heat pump, give our team a call to book an appointment.
 We offer heat pump and furnace services for small to large homes.